boutproject/BOUT-dev/change_summary.md

 - `Array`, `Matrix` and `Tensor` all gained a `reallocate` method.
 This allows dynamic resizing of those objects, but invalidates the existing data
-- `FieldFactory` now has separate parsing and generatoring stages, so functions can be parsed once and evaluated multiple times (e.g. for time-dependent functions)
+- `FieldFactory` now has separate parsing and generating stages, so functions can be parsed once and evaluated multiple times (e.g. for time-dependent functions)
 - Enable communications for simulations with no core, only divertor